eitanoid/toml-resume/README.md

 ### Guide:
 1. After running the toml interpreter, create a new Overleaf project and upload `preamble.tex` and your `output.tex` file.
 2. Upload your desired font files into the Overleaf document (eg. calibri-xyz.tff).
-3. Inside the `preamble.tex` document, changed the line:
+3. Inside the `output.tex` (or whichever name you gave it) document, changed the line:
 ```tex
 \setmainfont[
 	...